TSX-V: SYH | OTC: SYHBF

 It’s a sign of the times: As old, existing mines deteriorate, exhaust their resources, and ultimately shutter, the global uranium supply will become increasingly dependent on new discoveries, such those being sought and made in Canada’s prolific Athabasca Basin.

-Led by President & CEO Jordan Trimble, Skyharbour Resources has amassed an impressive portfolio of 24 projects covering over 1.2 million acres (4,856 sq km or 1,875 sq mi) in and around the prolific Athabasca Basin region — oftentimes referred to as The Saudi Arabia of Uranium.
+Led by President & CEO Jordan Trimble, Skyharbour Resources has amassed an impressive portfolio of 29 projects covering over 1.4 million acres in and around the prolific Athabasca Basin region — oftentimes referred to as The Saudi Arabia of Uranium.

-The combination of 100%-owned and partner-funded projects makes Skyharbour one to watch in the newly-resurgent uranium bull market.
+The combination of 100%-owned and partner-funded projects (currently, eleven partner-funded projects being actively advanced by ten partner companies) makes Skyharbour one to watch in the newly-resurgent uranium bull market.

 You heard directly from CEO Jordan Trimble.
 He says,